50 Amazing Over-40 Bodies

 45-year-old Cameron Diaz isn’t spending hours in the gym to get her super-fit physique.
 “I get on my elliptical and I do intervals,” she tells Oprah.
 “You get on and you sprint.”

-At 47-years-old, Naomi Campbell is still as fit as ever.
+At 47-years-old, Naomi Campbell is still sporting a great body.
 “I do yoga or Pilates, and after, a big glass of green juice,” she tells Harper’s Bazaar.
 Campbell also admits to doing juice cleanses “two or three times a week” and avoiding pork and chicken.

 The 46-year-old 30 Seconds to Mars frontman’s secret behind his lean and muscular look?
 “I’ve been doing a 22-year vegan diet,” he tells Ryan Seacrest.
 “I think it’s working pretty good.”

-How does 47-year-old mom of three Kelly Ripa keep in bikini-ready shape?
+How does 47-year-old mom of three Kelly Ripa remain one of the most enviable fit women over 40 in Hollywood?
 A high-alkaline diet.
 “I actually eat much more on this cleanse than I do in my actual life, but it’s what you eat and how you eat it,” she revealed on an episode of Live!
 With Kelly and Michael.

 47-year-old Taye Diggs’ ripped body isn’t actually the result of hours a day spent in the gym.
-“It went from six days a week to three days a week, if I’m lucky—and from three hour workouts to 45 minutes workouts!” he tells Daily Burn.
-He must have an naturally-enviable metabolism, too, because he also admits he refuses to cut wine from his diet.
+“It went from six days a week to three days a week, if I’m lucky—and from three-hour workouts to 45 minutes workouts!” he tells Daily Burn.
+He must have a naturally-enviable metabolism, too, because he also admits he refuses to cut wine from his diet.